YingboMa/YingboMa.github.io/posts/bdf_derivation.md

 \sum_{j=1}^s \frac{1}{j} \nabla^{j} u_{n+1} = h u'_{n+1}.
 $$

-\section{Varying the Step Size by Transplanting to Equidistant Grid}
+\section{Varying the step size by transplanting to equidistant grid}

 A simple strategy to vary the step size is to simply evaluate the old polynomial
 $p$ from the at the equidistant grid $t_{n} - i\tilde{h}$ for $i=0, 1, 2,..., s$